Jean Segura Player Props: Marlins vs. Mets

 Jean Segura At The Plate

-- Segura has picked up a hit in three games this season (50.0%), including one multi-hit game.
+- Segura has gotten a hit in four of seven games this year (57.1%), with multiple hits twice.

 - Segura has not driven in a run this year.